Do you actually need to get a high ATAR?

 Even the degrees mentioned above will be available at various different Universities, many of which have a lower ATAR cut-off.

 This means that there’s a sweet spot you should be aiming for as an ATAR.

-Roughly and depending on a range of personal factors, the 95 ATAR area is the perfect place to aim for.
+Roughly and depending on a range of personal factors, the 85-95 ATAR range is the perfect place to aim for.

 But how do we know this?

 So, why does this sweet spot even exist?

 A lot of it has to do with how Universities select potential students.